Author: Dr. Theo Notteboom

 D. Forest product carrier

-The forest products cargo segment encompasses a wide variety of wood and paper products, both in raw material, semi-finished product, and finished product form.
+The forest products cargo segment encompasses a wide variety of wood and paper products, both in raw material, semi-finished, and finished product forms.
 Examples include wood chips, wood panels, pulp, sawn timber, plywood, newsprint, paper reels, paper rolls, and paperboard.
-Nowadays, forest products are shipped in specialized vessels such as Open Hatch Gantry Crane vessels (OHGCs) or Totally Enclosed Forest Carriers (TEFCs), which protect against harsh weather conditions, or in more traditional RoRo vessels using trailers.
+Nowadays, forest products are shipped in specialized vessels such as Open Hatch Gantry Crane vessels (OHGCs) or Totally Enclosed Forest Carriers (TEFCs), which protect against harsh weather conditions, or in more traditional RORO vessels using trailers.

 E. Heavy lift and project carriers

-Operators in this market (e.g. Dockwise) generally deploy purpose-built ships able to carry very heavy and very large cargoes such as power plants or factories, power plant equipment, or offshore oil and gas facilities.
-Loading and discharging the vessels is done through various methods, including lift on-lift off (LoLo) and roll on-roll off (RoRo).
+Operators in this market generally deploy purpose-built ships capable of carrying extremely heavy and large cargoes, such as power plants, factories, power plant equipment, or offshore oil and gas facilities.
+Loading and discharging the vessels is done through various methods, including lift-on-lift-off (LoLo) and roll-on-roll-off (RORO).
 The greatest demand for specialist heavy lift shipping arises from a wide range of offshore and petrochemical industry projects, as well as mining activities, factories, and power plants.
-Heavy-lift vessels do not operate on fixed routes, but they are attracted to those areas where large investments in the oil and gas industry are made.
+Heavy-lift vessels do not operate on fixed routes; instead, they are drawn to areas where significant investments in the oil and gas industry have been made.

 F. Conventional reefer ships

-Conventional reefer ships mainly carry high-value foodstuffs requiring refrigeration and atmosphere control to avoid spoilage.
+Conventional reefer ships primarily transport high-value foodstuffs that require refrigeration and controlled atmosphere to prevent spoilage.
 Examples of reefer cargoes include fresh and frozen fruit (e.g. bananas and other citrus fruits), vegetables, fish, meat, poultry, and dairy products.
-Reefer shipping is a prime example of a one-way (and for some products seasonal) business, with cargoes mainly exported from the southern hemisphere to the northern hemisphere.
+Reefer shipping is a prime example of a one-way and, for some products, seasonal business, with cargoes mainly exported from the southern hemisphere to the northern hemisphere.

-Reefer ships tend to be divided into more spaces than conventional dry cargo ships, with several decks.
+Reefer ships with several decks tend to be divided into more spaces than conventional dry cargo ships.
 Different commodities can be separated and carried, if required, at different temperatures.
 Below decks, a reefer ship resembles a large modern warehouse, and cargo is usually carried and handled in palletized forms and moved on conveyors or by electric forklift trucks.
-Reefer ships can usually carry reefer containers on deck, with the more modern vessels able to carry other containers.
+Reefer ships can typically carry reefer containers on deck, with more modern vessels also able to accommodate other types of containers.

 G. Roll-on roll-off vessels

-Although mainly aimed at transporting wheeled cargo, certain RoRo ships are also used to transport break bulk cargoes on deepsea trade lanes.
-A distinction can be made between various RoRo vessel types, which are full RoRo cargo vessels, general cargo ships with (auxiliary) RoRo access, container vessels with RoRo capacity (so-called ConRos), hybrid cargo and passenger vessels (RoPax vessels), Pure Car Carriers (PCCs) and Pure Car and Truck Carriers (PCTCs).
+Although mainly aimed at transporting wheeled cargo, certain RORO ships are also used to transport break bulk cargoes on deepsea trade lanes.
+A distinction can be made between various RORO vessel types, which are full RORO cargo vessels, general cargo ships with (auxiliary) RORO access, container vessels with RORO capacity (so-called ConRo vessels), hybrid cargo and passenger vessels (RoPax vessels), Pure Car Carriers (PCCs), and Pure Car and Truck Carriers (PCTCs).

 4. Major Break Bulk Market Segments